 Vertical gardens are blocks of nature that we’re going to see all around our towns.
 They’re gorgeous sights and make for some pretty picturesque opportunities.

 Vertical gardens are significant when it comes to raising awareness in the general populace.
 One of the most popular vertical gardens is located in Madrid, Spain.
-Madrid is a gorgeous city with a rich history, but it’s very gray in its color palette.
+Madrid is a gorgeous city with a rich history, but it’s very Gray in its colour palette.

 Spreading awareness in this way is going to pave the way for more radical environmentalist changes to existing cityscapes.